Olajosh27/Introduction-to-javascript-1/README.md

 # Introduction-to-javascript-1
-Printing my name, and country with javascript
+Printing my name, and country with javascript.

 Link to the page:
 https://olajosh27.github.io/Introduction-to-javascript-1/